Probabilistic Kernel Function for Fast Angle Testing: Implementation and Complexity Analysis

-The remaining task is to configure the set $S$.
-Given $m$, our goal is to construct a set $S$ of $m$ points on $\mathbb{S}^{d-1}$, denoted by $S_m$, such that the reference angle $A_{S_m}(\cdot)$ is minimized.
-Due to the effect of the random rotation matrix $H$, the optimal configurations denoted by $\bar{S}_m$ and ${S}_m^*$, can be obtained either in the sense of expectation or in the sense of the worst case, respectively.
-That is,
+We discuss how to configure $S$, and then analyze the complexity of $K^1_S$ and $K^2_S$.
+Based on the discussion in Sec.~\ref{sec:analysis-of-probability-guarantees}, we observe that small reference angles are preferred.
+Thus, given $m$, our goal is to construct a set $S$ of $m$ points on $\mathbb{S}^{d-1}$, denoted by $S_m$, such that $A_{S_m}(\cdot)$ is maximized.
+Due to the effect of the random rotation matrix $H$, the optimal configurations denoted by $\bar{S}_m$ and ${S}_m^*$, can be obtained either in the sense of expectation or in the sense of the worst case, respectively:

-By the definitions of $\bar{S}_m$ and ${S}_m^{\ast}$, they correspond to the configurations that achieve the smallest expected value and the smallest maximum value of $A_S(\bm{v})$, respectively.
-On the other hand, finding the exact solutions for $\bar{S}_m$ and ${S}_m^{\ast}$ is closely related to the best covering problem on the sphere, which is highly challenging and remains open in the general case.
-To the best of the authors' knowledge, the optimal configuration ${S}_m^{\ast}$ is only known when $m \leq d+3$.
+where $U(\mathbb{S}^{d-1})$ denotes the uniform distribution on the sphere.
+By the definitions of $\bar{S}_m$ and ${S}_m^{\ast}$, they correspond to the configurations that achieve the largest expected value and the largest worst-case value of $A_S(\bm{v})$, respectively.
+On the other hand, finding the exact solutions for $\bar{S}_m$ and ${S}_m^{\ast}$ is closely related to the best covering problem, which is highly challenging and remains open in the general case.
+To the best of the authors' knowledge, the optimal configuration ${S}_m^{\ast}$ is only known when $m \leq d+3$~\citep{borodachov2019discrete}.
 In light of this, we provide two configurations of $S$: one relies on random antipodal projections (Alg.~\ref{alg:antipodal-configuraion}), and the other is built using multiple cross-polytopes (Alg.~\ref{alg:configuraion-on-sphere}).
 Each has its own advantages.
-Specifically, Alg.~\ref{alg:antipodal-configuraion} enables the estimation of reference angles, while Alg.~\ref{alg:configuraion-on-sphere} can empirically produce slightly smaller reference angles and is more efficient for projection computation.
+Alg.~\ref{alg:antipodal-configuraion} enables the estimation of reference angles, while Alg.~\ref{alg:configuraion-on-sphere} can empirically produce slightly smaller reference angles and is more efficient for projection computation.

-Before proceeding into the detail of algorithms, we introduce a quantity $J(S)$ as follows.
+Before proceeding into the details of algorithms, we introduce a quantity $J(S)$ as follows.